hirnlego/repetita-versio/README.md

 ### Self oscillation

 The looper can be used also when no inputs are connected.
 Just jump-start it by placing the **Start** knob at noon and the **Decay** knob fully cw.
-From there it's just a matter of maintaining the initial sound an play with it as always.
+From here it's just a matter of feeding the initial sound an play with the looper.